asamy/ksm/README.md

 - IDT Shadowing
 - EPT violation #VE (enabled only when support is present)
 - EPTP switching VMFUNC (if not available natively, it will be emulated using a VMCALL)
-- Userspace physical memory sandboxer
+- Builtin Userspace physical memory sandboxer (Optional)
+- Builtin Introspection engine (Optional)
 - APIC virtualization (Experimental, do not use)
 - VMX Nesting (Experimental, do not use)